aravindmunna/hello-world-react-and-typescript-book/DevelopmentEnvironment.md

 #Development Environment

-The first thing we need to do is setup a development environment to enable React and TypeScript development.
-Actually, it isn't very different than a standard JavaScript setup, but it is important to establish a good working environment with the tools and dependencies for effective and efficient development.
+One of the first thing to do before starting a new project is setting up a development environment.
+It is important to establish a good working environment with the tools and dependencies for effective and efficient development.
+Although we want an environment for React and TypeScript development, it isn't very different than a standard JavaScript setup.